abahmanem/near-node-setup-shardnet/tutorial/node-monitoring.md

  abahmane@Ubuntu-2004-focal-64-minimal ~ # near validators next | grep "Kicked out" | grep "abahmane.factory.shardnet.near"
 | Kicked out | abahmane.factory.shardnet.near                | -                | -       |
  ```

- if you are not in the list of current active validator, that means you have been kicked ou (slashed)
+ if you are not in the list of current active validators, that means you have been kicked ou (slashed)
  To know the reason, run this command:

  ```bash